 We are a Thrive School.
 You can read more about what being a Thrive school means here. http://www.chagford-primaryschool.org/about/our-thrive

-Chagford Church of England Primary School Special Educational Needs Information Report (Updated December 2016)
+Chagford Church of England Primary School Special Educational Needs Information Report (Updated May2018)

 How is the decision made about what type and how much support my child will receive?

 Quality First Teaching promotes the effective inclusion of all pupils through high quality everyday personalised teaching.
 As soon as a pupil gives cause for any concern, the class teacher will meet with the Special Educational Needs Co-ordinator (Senco) to discuss these concerns.
 A record of the main points discussed will be written at the time of the meeting by the class teacher and Senco.
 Next steps will be identified and agreed, including a date for review and further planning.
 The pupil`s opinion will be sought and included in the plan of action where possible.
-On review, no further action may be needed.
-If an action plan is needed, the child’s parents or carers will be consulted and their opinions will be included in this plan.
-Intervention, additional to differentiation within class, will usually form a part of this plan.
+The child`s parents or carers will be consulted and their opinions will be included in the plan of action.
 Should it be deemed necessary, the advice of a specialist will be sought at this time.
 Review of the plan will normally take place after six weeks but if it becomes clear that the plan is not working, then the plan will be changed.
 All those involved will meet and provision will be adapted accordingly as soon as possible.
-If adequate progress is not made despite effective differentiation, a DAF 2a will be completed with parents or carers and any outside specialists, if appropriate.
+If adequate progress is not made despite effective differentiation, an individual education plan will be completed with parents or carers and any outside specialists, if appropriate.
 Areas and summary of needs, short term targets, provision by whom and when, including targeted intervention, date for review and progress made towards outcomes will be recorded.
 A multi-agency approach will be adopted, with support for the child and family at the heart of the process.
 If adequate progress and attainment are not achieved, the Senco will work closely with the teacher and parents or carers to explore further specialist support and provision.
-The school will work closely with experts from a range of fields to ensure the child`s needs are met through a more personalised solution which may include a pastoral support plan, a personal education plan or a DAF3.
+It may be deemed that an Education Health and Care Plan, or EHCP, is appropriate.
+The school will work closely with experts from a range of fields to ensure the child`s needs are met through a personalised solution.

 How is effective collegiate monitoring and action across the whole school supported?

-The Governing Body monitor the progress of all pupils, including those with special educational needs.
-The lead governor responsible for special educational needs and disabilities meets termly with the SENCo to discuss provision and identify priorities for improvement, with a focus on accelerating progress and narrowing the gap.
+The Senior Leadership team monitors the progress of all pupils, including those with special educational needs.
+The effectiveness of provision informs the identification of priorities for improvement, with a focus on accelerating progress and narrowing the gap.
 Pupil progress and attainment, provision, the range and impact of interventions, attendance data for pupils with special educational needs and any exclusion data are analysed and next steps identified.
-The SENCo reports regularly to the Teaching, Learning & Assessment Portfolio SEND lead governor, who in turn reports regularly to the full governing body.
 The headteacher is responsible for managing the special educational needs and disabilities policy.
-The Senco is responsible for the day to day operation of this policy; co-ordinating provision for children with special educational needs; liaising with and advising colleagues; keeping records for children with special educational needs; liaising closely with parents and carers; contributing to the in-service training of colleagues and the development of a strategic support team; liaising closely with the Local Authority, external agencies, Health and Social Care and voluntary bodies.
-The Senco, class teacher and teaching assistant, if appropriate, work closely with parents and carers to develop the DAF2a for pupils who have special educational needs and who may need individual support or specialist provision beyond that provided by effective differentiation.
+The Senco is responsible for the day to day operation of this policy; co-ordinating provision for children with special educational needs; liaising with and advising colleagues; keeping records for children with special educational needs; liaising closely with parents and carers; contributing to the in-service training of colleagues and the development of a strategic support team; liaising closely with colleagues in the Multi-Academy Trust, the Local Authority, external agencies, Health and Social Care and voluntary bodies.
+The Senco, class teacher and teaching assistant, if appropriate, work closely with parents and carers to develop individual plans for pupils who have special educational needs and who may need individual support or specialist provision beyond that provided by effective differentiation.
 In line with the Code of Practice, the child and family are at the heart of this process; each child and family is unique and we work together to tailor support for each individual to ensure provision is as effective as possible.
 Annual Reviews are person-centred and celebrate the achievements of each pupil as well as identifying next steps.
-The pupil`s voice is integral to the DAF2a and to review and planning next steps, as far as is possible.
+The pupil`s voice is integral to the individual education plan and to review and planning next steps, as far as is possible.

 How do teachers match the curriculum to an individual child’s needs?